httpie/cli/docs/README.md

 It is a common *gotcha* that without this option HTTPie seemingly hangs.
 What happens is that when HTTPie is invoked, for example, from a cron job, `stdin` is not connected to a terminal.
 Therefore, the rules for [redirected input](#redirected-input) apply, i.e. HTTPie starts to read it expecting that the request body will be passed through.
 And since there’s neither data nor `EOF`, it will get stuck.
-So unless you’re piping some data to HTTPie, this flag should not be used in scripts.
+So unless you’re piping some data to HTTPie, the `--ignore-stdin` flag should be used in scripts.

 Also, it might be good to set a connection `--timeout` limit to prevent your program from hanging if the server never responds.